Institut for Plante- og Miljøvidenskab > Ansatte

 Thorvaldsensvej 40, 1871 Frb.
 C

-Plants are able to produce a plethora of specialised metabolites that are used for their interaction with the environment.
+Plants are able to produce a plethora of specialized metabolites that are used for their interaction with the environment.
 Among these metabolites terpenoids are the oldest and most diverse class.
 Our group is interested in elucidating the plant biosynthetic pathways responsible for the synthesis of these high value bioactive terpenoids that exhibit a number of medicinal properties.